christianclark123/Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/e1e0d9e8-5368-4a09-a1e1-110c4b48f745)

-This will bring up a Network Connections window with a Ethernet connection.
-Right click on the Ethernet connection and click properties.
+This will bring up a Network Connections window with an Ethernet connection.
+Right-click on the Ethernet connection and click properties.

 ![image](https://github.com/user-attachments/assets/2941a880-c08c-417e-b850-5d0341857e7e)